Last reviewed and updated: May 15, 2026 by David Mount.

 If you’re an empty nester in Northern Virginia feeling overwhelmed by the upkeep of a large family home, you’re not alone.
 Many homeowners in Fairfax County, Arlington, Loudoun County, Prince William County, Alexandria, and Falls Church reach a point where the house that was perfect for raising a family is now too much space, too many stairs, and too much maintenance.
 David Mount specializes in helping downsizers make this transition smoothly — and profitably.

-As an NVAR Platinum Top Producer with 95+ five-star client reviews and 200+ successful transactions over 12+ years, David understands that downsizing is about more than selling a house.
+As an NVAR Top Producers Club Platinum Member (2024 and 2025) with 100+ five-star client reviews and 200+ successful transactions over 12+ years, David understands that downsizing is about more than selling a house.
 It’s about transitioning to the next chapter of your life with confidence.

 Why Northern Virginia Empty Nesters Are Downsizing in 2026